How to Seat Your Guests at the Wedding Reception

 Remember, the parent-seating question is a flexible one.
 Set it up in whatever way best suits everybody.
 If you're unsure, don't hesitate to talk to the parents in question about it before you make your final decision.

 There may also be situations in which certain family members just do not get along.
 Maybe they haven't spoken in years.
 Maybe the last time they saw each other at the last family wedding there was a drunken fight.
 Understandably, you want to keep them as far apart as possible.
 Think about these kinds of relationships (or lack thereof) before you even start making your chart, so you can take them into consideration in the first place and begin by seating Aunt Jane at table three and Aunt Lucy across the room at table 15.
 Trust us—they'll appreciate it.

 Provide Reunion Time

 All of your college or high school friends will be psyched to sit at a table together.
-It also gives them all an opportunity to catch up with each other, because they may not have seen each other for a while.
+It also gives them all an opportunity to catch up with each other.

 Your guide to wedding reception seating etiquette, here.

 Four reception seating mistakes your guests don't want you to make, here.